geerlingguy/mini-rack/README.md

 ## <a name="build-showcase"></a>Build showcase

 I'm not the first person to build a mini rack.
 In fact, the mini-homelab community's been thriving for years!
 Check out [Reddit r/minilab](https://www.reddit.com/r/minilab/) for some extra inspiration, or click through some of the builds below!
-The one pictured below, [from GitHub user @cameronzucker](https://github.com/geerlingguy/mini-rack/issues/169) is used as a mobile AREDN (Amateur Radio Emergency Data Network) deployment:
+Pictured below is an AREDN (Amateur Radio Emergency Data Network) deployable half-rack [built by @cameronzucker](https://github.com/geerlingguy/mini-rack/issues/169)!

 <p align="center"><img alt="AREDN Deployable Half Rack" src="/assets/images/cameronzucker-aredn-deployable-half-rack.jpg" height="auto" width="600"></p>